szageda/keeb-utils/README.md

 ## 6 License

-All files under the `Assets` directory are Public Domain, the rest are licensed under the MIT license – refer to `LICENSE` in the root directory.
+All files under the `Assets` directory without a specified license are Public Domain, the rest are licensed under the MIT license – refer to `LICENSE` in the root directory.

 You may change and/or distribute all files contained in this repository under their license requirements.